-Our second main contribution is to introduce a new IPW sensitivity analysis, which we call the \textit{quantile balancing} method.
-The method has several desireable features:\\
+Our second main contribution is to introduce a new IPW sensitivity analysis, which we call the \emph{quantile balancing} method.
+The method is a simple refinement of the ZSB sensitivity analysis, and has several desireable features:\\

 \begin{enumerate}[label=(\roman*),topsep=0pt,itemsep=-1ex] \item The quantile balancing sensitivity interval is always a subset of the ZSB interval.
-Outside of knife-edge cases, it is a strict subset. \item When the outcome's conditional quantiles can be estimated consistently, the bounds converge to the best possible bounds that can be obtained under the marginal sensitivity model.
-In the language of partial identification, quantile balancing is ``sharp." \item Under standard assumptions for IPW inference, the bounds can be converted into confidence intervals using the same bootstrap scheme proposed in \cite{zsb2019}. \item When the estimated quantiles are inconsistent, the sensitivity interval is too wide rather than too narrow and the confidence intervals over-cover rather than under-cover.
+Outside of knife-edge cases, it is a strict subset. \item When the outcome's conditional quantiles can be estimated consistently, the bounds converge to the sharp partial identification region for the average treatment effect (the best possible bounds that can be obtained under the marginal sensitivity model).
+With some abuse of terminology, we say that quantile balancing is ``sharp." \item Under standard assumptions for IPW inference, the bounds can be converted into confidence intervals using the same percentile bootstrap scheme proposed by ZSB. \item When the estimated quantiles are inconsistent, the sensitivity interval is too wide rather than too narrow and the confidence intervals over-cover rather than under-cover.
 In other words, our intervals are guaranteed to be valid, regardless of the quality of the additional input we demand. \\ \end{enumerate}

 We apply the quantile balancing method in several simulated examples and one real-data application, and find that it can substantially tighten the ZSB bounds when the covariates are good predictors of the outcome.
-One shortcoming we will mention is that our statistical guarantees assume the outcome is continuously-distributed.
-This seems to be inevitable as our sensitivity analysis relies on quantile regression.
+We also extend our analysis to Augmented IPW (AIPW) estimators.
+That analysis shows that a slight refinement of the ZSB method is sharp under ``additive-noise" data generating processes, though the refinement makes little difference in practice.
+One shortcoming we will mention up-front is that our statistical guarantees assume the outcome is continuously-distributed in order to enable quantile regression.
 Since our partial identification results also apply to discrete outcomes, we conjecture that the quantile balancing procedure could be modified to give sharp bounds in that setting too.